-Work addiction, or popularly termed workaholism by Oates (1971)1, is associated to uncontrollable urges and constant thoughts about work, feeling badly when not working – or refrained from work – and extreme work engagement.
+Work addiction, or popularly termed workaholism by Oates (1971)1, is associated with uncontrollable urges and constant thoughts about work, feeling bad when not working or refraining from work and extreme work engagement.
 Although workaholism and work addiction are used as synonyms, some differences can be found between them.
-While the terms share common traits, such as the urges or compulsion to work, work addiction has been more associated to clinical criteria; namely, significant impairment in own life and/or relationships, or intention to decrease work hours without success.2,3 Thus, being an enthusiastic employee that works long hours does not automatically make you a work addict.
+While the terms share common traits, such as the urges or compulsion to work, work addiction has been more associated with clinical criteria; namely, significant impairment in own life and/or relationships, or intention to decrease work hours without success.2,3 Thus, being an enthusiastic employee who works long hours does not automatically make you a work addict.

 Morkevičiūtė, Endriulaitienė, & Poškus (2021)4 conducted a systematic review and meta-analyses to identify the risk factors for workaholism and found two main explanations:

-- Personal variable: perfectionism, a tendency to experience negative emotions, and being driven by external regulations (e.g.., obtain praise or fear of punishment) and high standards – more than by an emotional to the job.
+- Personal variable: perfectionism, a tendency to experience negative emotions, and being driven by external regulations (e.g., obtain praise or fear of punishment) and high standards, more than by an emotional commitment to the job.

-- The influence of the context: a demanding work environment (e.g., workload, stress and competitiveness) can specially trigger compulsive work behaviours and, possibly, what we learned at home.
+- The influence of the context: a demanding work environment (e.g., workload, stress and competitiveness) can especially trigger compulsive work behaviours and, possibly, what we learned at home.

-At this point, some of the readers of this blog might be skeptical: can we really consider these hard-workers addicted?
-Or are these the inventions of lazy people who over pathologize as an excuse?
-The truth is that neither workaholism nor work addiction are officially classified within the addictive related disorders or recognized in the diagnostic manuals.
+At this point, some of the readers of this blog might be sceptical: can we really consider these hard workers addicted?
+Or are these the inventions of lazy people who over-pathologize as an excuse?
+The truth is that neither workaholism nor work addiction is officially classified within the addictive related disorders or recognized in the diagnostic manuals.

 One reason that makes work addiction so difficult to diagnose is that exceeding work demands can also bring benefits and is celebrated by our society.
-This can be observed more clearly when compared to other less popular non-substance related addictions, such as gambling or shopping.
+This can be observed more clearly when compared to other less popular non-substance-related addictions, such as gambling or shopping.
 It is important to mention that, progressively, the negative consequences will outweigh the positives.
-That colleague that was once recognized as a great employee might experiment a decline in productivity.
-It is only then when we notice that something is wrong.
-Regardless whether work addiction is or isn’t an official diagnosis, studies have linked it both to mental disorders and physical problems associated with stress (for example burn-out, depression, and cardiovascular diseases).2 Moreover, as it happens with most addictions, families can be severely affected by these behaviours.5
+That colleague who was once recognized as a great employee might experience a decline in productivity.
+It is only then that we notice that something is wrong.
+Regardless of whether work addiction is or isn’t an official diagnosis, studies have linked it both to mental disorders and physical problems associated with stress (for example, burnout, depression, and cardiovascular diseases).2 Moreover, as it happens with most addictions, families can be severely affected by these behaviours.5

-Now that we are cautiously getting back to the office, I would like to ask myself, and the readers, whether the forced home office during the pandemic helped us to delimit our own work boundaries.
-If the answer is ‘’not really’’, then I hope we have nice colleagues that will take us out of our work bubble to enjoy some coffee breaks.
+Now that we are cautiously getting back to the office, I would like to ask myself and the readers whether the forced home office during the pandemic helped us to delimit our own work boundaries.
+If the answer is “not really”, then I hope we have nice colleagues who will take us out of our work bubble to enjoy some coffee breaks.

 This blog was written by Milagros Rubio (Radboud University) for RAD-blog, the blog about smoking, alcohol, drugs and diet.